 The USDA Will Study If Mosquitoes Spread Coronavirus

-The USDA is embarking on a thorough research to find out if Mosquitoes Spread Coronavirus through mosquito bites.
-However, the World Health Organization and various experts have debunked the theory in March this year, citing that it is extremely unlikely that mosquitoes can carry the virus.
+The USDA is embarking on thorough research to find out if mosquitoes spread Coronavirus through mosquito bites.
+However, the World Health Organization and various experts have debunked the theory in March this year, citing that it is extremely unlikely that mosquitoes in Atlanta can carry the virus.

 According to a review by ProPublica, the research into the link between coronavirus and mosquito bites was cited in an insider memo briefing on Covid-19 emergency response.
 It is worth noting that the cost to carry out a feasibility study was not mentioned in the memo and the USDA was not available for further questions.